KenKundert/emborg/doc/commands.rst

     12 hours since last backup of home.

-With composite configs the message is printed for each component config unless --oldest is specified, in which case only the oldest is displayed.
+With composite configurations the message is printed for each component config unless --oldest is specified, in which case only the oldest is displayed.

 .. _extract: